edjug/edjug.github.io/_posts/meetups/2016-26-10-october-meeting.md

 # Agenda

-Katy Rae will present a short talk entitled "Secret Scala" followed by a [lean coffee](http://agilecoffee.com/leancoffee/) session.
+Katy Rae will present a short talk entitled "Scala by stealth" followed by a [lean coffee](http://agilecoffee.com/leancoffee/) session.

 There may also be some late breaking surprise talks.